SAEON/data-portal/README.md

 ### Setup the repository for development

-NOTE: This repository only support Linux/Mac development currently, since it's farily straightforward to configure a Linux development environment using WSL on Windows (or similar).
+NOTE: This repository currently only supports Linux/Mac development, since it's farily straightforward to configure a Linux development environment using WSL on Windows (or similar).
 If there is interest in further cross platform support please [request this](https://github.com/SAEONData/catalogue/issues).

 ```sh
 # Download the source code